- 📖 Geeky Medics OSCE Book

 - Patients can breathe spontaneously through the system or can be ventilated by squeezing the bag provided there is a firm seal between the mask and the patient’s face.

-- The shutter valve and bag can also be connected to airway devices such as LMA, iGEL or ETT.
+- The shutter valve and bag can also be connected to airway devices such as an LMA, iGel or ETT.

 - In emergency situations, unprotected airways are at risk of soiling from secretions, saliva, gastric contents, blood or other debris.
-Suction is therefore essential to clear the airway as well as improve the view during laryngoscopy.
+In these situations, suction can be used to clear the airway and improve the view during laryngoscopy.

 - Suction devices should be available in all hospital bed spaces.
 Portable devices are also available for patient transfers.

 - Yankaur suction refers to a firm plastic tube with a large opening that is used to clear the oropharynx.